 Another big symptom is Post Exertion Malaise or PEM for short.
 PEM is 'payback symptoms' for any physical or cognitive activity and if you don't watch out it can cause a massive crash.
 PEM can come from going to a Drs appointment or simply washing your hair.
 Life is a constant balance of pacing yourself to try and reduce PEM as much as possible.
 Its a constant battle and balance.
 Sometimes PEM comes on straight away; other times it's delayed and may come on 24-48 hrs after activity.

-When I leave the house I need someone with me who knows me and my needs and often I need my wheelchair as I get too tired easily and it eases the PEM and reduces the amount of pain and tiredness I'll be in afterwards.
+When I leave the house I need someone with me that knows me and my need and often i need my wheelchair as I get too tired easily and it eases the PEM and reduces the amount of pain and tidiness I'll be in afterwards.
 I also use crutches as my balance isn't great.

 I only really leave the house for medical appointments.
-Every other week I go other with my carers to run errands like go to the post office and I'll have to rest when I get back.
-I do occasionally go on a day out with my family like when I went to Harry Potter Studios, but days like that are few and far between and I'm left with severe PEM and symptoms afterwards.
+Every other week I go out with my carers to run errands such as to go to the post office and I'll have a rest when I get back.
+I do occasionally go on a day out with my family like when we went to Harry Potter Studios, but days like that are few and far between and I'm left with severe PEM and symptoms afterwards.

-Despite living with M.E. some professionals still don't believe that the illness exists and they have the believe that's its just a case of feeling tired.
-M.E. is much more than simply feeling tired.
+Despite living with M.E. some professionals still don't believe that the illness exists and believe that it's just a case of feeling tired even tough M.E. is much more complicated that that.

 Current treatment guidelines for M.E. are poor.
-The recommendation is CBT and Graded Exercise, however this only works for 50% of cases and in the other 50% is makes their M.E. worse.
-Current treatment guidelines for M.E. are thankfully being reviewed.
+The recommendation is CBT and Graded Exercise, however this on;y works in less than 50% of cases and for a percentage of people it makes them worse.
+Thankfully current treatment guidelines for M.E. are being reviewed.

 Sources and links: